yairs-grandapp/prompt_engineering_lab/missed_medication_prompt_lab/experiments/exp_019_ambiguous_opener_rule/report.md

 closing ("I'm here to support you") and, in some could-not-validate cases, a second clarifying question that affects turn count only.

+exp_019 evaluated prompt_v16, together with the deterministic COULD_NOT_VALIDATE
+message injection introduced in exp_018, against the 100-scenario balanced set (inputs_v3.json).
+It resolved the three outcome-level failures observed in exp_018, producing a 100/100 outcome-label pass rate.

+All three prior failures shared one cause — an ambiguous first utterance being finalized as a terminal outcome — and all three were corrected by the new precedence rule (RULE 0), which requires the assistant to withhold any terminal outcome on an ambiguous response and instead ask exactly one clarifying or offer question before classifying. scenario_72 ("do I really have to?"), scenario_56 ("I don't need them today, I feel perfectly fine"), and scenario_35 ("I'm done with all this") each now resolve over three turns to their intended outcome.
+The narrowing of the immediate could-not-validate tier to require an explicit instruction to disengage contributed to this result.

+The safety-relevant COULD_NOT_VALIDATE closing was delivered correctly in every could-not-validate case, guaranteed by the runner-level injection rather than by model compliance; the model's original text is retained in the per-scenario outputs for review.
+The self-referential closing phrase targeted in prompt_v15 continued to decline, from nine scenarios (exp_017) to one (exp_019).

+Two non-material limitations remain and are accepted.
+First, when re-introducing itself during confusion, the assistant still occasionally attaches a "here to gently remind you about your medication" phrase to its self-introduction, despite an explicit prohibition; these occurrences are confined to non-terminal clarifying turns and do not affect the outcome or the caregiver notification.
+Second, in some could-not-validate cases the assistant asks a second clarifying question before validating, which affects turn count only.
+Both are instances of probabilistic instruction-following that prompt wording cannot fully constrain, consistent with the earlier finding that a fixed safety message could only be guaranteed in code.

 # Experiment: Missed Medication — Ambiguous Opener Rule (prompt_v16)

 **Date:** 2026-08-21